ABOUT THE LASER RESEARCH CENTRE

-The Laser Research Centre was established to investigate the field of phototherapy with specific emphasis on: Low Intensity Laser Irradiation (LILI) or Photobiomodulation (PBM), Photodynamic Therapy (PDT) and Stem Cell Therapy.
-The therapeutic value of PBM for application in wound healing and stem cell therapy (regenerative medicine) is investigated by establishing biochemical responses and its effects on the metabolic events in cell culture, while PDT requires the use of a photosensitizer that, upon entry into a cancer cell is targeted by laser irradiation to set off a series of events that contribute to cell death.
+The Health Sciences based Laser Research Centre, under the direction of Prof. Heidi Abrahamse is leading efforts to investigate the field of phototherapy with specific emphasis on Low Intensity Laser Irradiation (LILI) or photobiomodulation (PBM), Photodynamic Therapy (PDT), Phyto-Photodynamic Therapy (P-PDT) and Stem Cell Therapy.
+While this treatment modality is very well established in many countries, laser therapy is utilised by very few disciplines and the full spectrum of uses is yet to be realised in South Africa.
+The therapeutic value of PBM for application in wound healing and stem cell therapy (regenerative medicine) is investigated by establishing biochemical responses and its effects on the metabolic events in cell culture and artificial skin constructs.

 Research in PDT used for cancer treatment and focuses on the effectiveness of Metallophthalocyanine photosensitisers in the most prevalent South African cancers.
 Currently, the group consist of 4 academic staff members (two NRF C1 rated researchers), 2 research associates, one administrative assistant, 3 post-doctoral fellows, 9 doctorate, and 6 masters students.
 Major studies have been made in laser research with regard to cancer therapy, wound healing and stem cell differentiation with several publications emanating in the last 8 years.
 The South African Research Chairs Initiative (SARChI) was established in 2006 by the Department of Science and Technology (DST) and is managed by the National Research Foundation (NRF).